Neelpatel4/CryptoLogCollector/README.md

-To run this project you will need to run it within the Virtual Environment 1st Step
-    Run this command in the Terminal
+To run this project you will need to run it within the Virtual Environment 1st Step: Run this command in the Terminal

   .\venv311\Scripts\activate.ps1

   To run the Virtual Environment

   2nd Step

-    The run this command
+  Then once you are in the Virtual Environment run this command

   streamlit run dashboard.py

   The project should be available within your web browser to use!